ABOUT PHCAG

 Sarah Taylor Board Member Historian

-Jackie Calder University Park Neighborhood (on leave) Member At Large
+Jackie Calder University Park Neighborhood Member At Large

 Tom Chisholm Beaverton Member At Large